opnfv/apex/docs/release/installation/architecture.rst

 to learn more about invoking the deploy command.
 Below is quick reference matrix for OPNFV scenarios supported in Apex.
 Please refer to the respective OPNFV Docs documentation for each scenario in order to see a full scenario description.
-Also, please refer to release-notes for information about known issues per scenario.
+Also, please refer to release notes for information about known issues per scenario.
 The following scenarios correspond to a supported
 <Scenario>.yaml deploy settings file: